East Bend Animal Hospital

 • Muzzle your pet

-• Press a clean, thick gauze pad over the wound, keep pressure over the wound with your hand until the blood starts clotting.
+• Press a clean, thick gauze pad over the wound, and keep pressure on the wound with your hand until the blood starts clotting.
 This can take several minutes for the clot to be strong enough to stop the bleeding.
-Checking it every few seconds to see if it has clotted, hold pressure on it for a minimum of 3 minutes then check it.
+Check it every few seconds to see if it has clotted, hold pressure on it for a minimum of 3 minutes, then check it.

 Burns